MikeTam1021/friendly-101/docs/index.rst

 Django 101 is a tutorial and hands-on workshop by the `Friendly Django <https://friendlydjango.org/>`_ Meetup group.
 It acts as an introduction to the `Django <https://www.djangoproject.com/>`_ web framework for beginners.

 This documentation is saved in a `GitHub repository <https://github.com/friendlydjango/friendly-django-101>`_.
+If you see any errors in this text, please feel free to `file an issue <https://github.com/friendlydjango/friendly-django-101/issues>`_.

 Prerequisites:
 --------------

 - A Mac
+- `OS X 10.9 Mavericks <https://www.apple.com/support/osx/mavericks/>`_ or greater

 Compatibility: